 A8.
 Captain Zoram was instructed to meet the Lamanites on the east bank of river Sidon in the wilderness 1) south of Manti, 2) beyond the borders of Manti and 3) up from Manti Alma 16:6.
 This means the Sidon flowed downhill toward the north.

-The northerly flow of the Sidon has been well-understood by careful Book of Mormon students for over a century.
+The northerly flow of the Sidon has been well-understood by careful Book of Mormon students for well over a century.
 In his notes to the 1879 edition of the Book of Mormon, Orson Pratt said the river flowed northward, an observation that was implied in the index to the 1920 edition prepared under the direction of James E. Talmage and explicit in the index of the 1981 edition prepared under the direction of Bruce R. McConkie.
 The index to the 2013 edition omits this along with almost all other geographic referents and implications.
 In his magnum opus published in 1899 (A Complete Concordance of the Book of Mormon), George Reynolds correlated the Sidon with the north-flowing Magdalena in modern Colombia.
 In his 1917 work Geography of Mexico and Central America from 2234 BC to 421 AD Louis Edward Hills correlated the Sidon with the north-flowing Usumacinta.
 The New World Archaeological Foundation's first season of field work in 1953 was near Huimanguillo, Tabasco west of the north-flowing Grijalva.
 Daniel H. Ludlow's internal reconstruction of Book of Mormon geography, distributed throughout the Church Educational System for decades, shows the Sidon flowing north to the sea.
 John E. Clark's article "Book of Mormon Geography" in the 1992 semi-official Encyclopedia of Mormonism includes the north-flowing Sidon as one of the few tenets of Book of Mormon geography unambiguously attested in the text.
 Even people who place the Book of Mormon in the northeastern US have their Sidon (e.g. the Genesee in western New York) flowing from south to north.

 There is a disreputable school of thought in the Church that identifies the Sidon as the south-flowing Mississippi.
 Since the text explicitly contradicts this correlation, zealous peddlers resort to a ruse and deliberately mis-interpret Alma 43:25-32 to imply Captain Moroni went down from Jershon in the north to Manti in the south.
 This mis-reading is utter nonsense.
 These verses clearly say Captain Moroni and his troops went from their places of concealment on either side of the river south of Manti (see Alma 16:6 which locates wilderness south of Manti upstream from the borders of Manti) down to Manti itself Alma 43:32, thus re-inforcing the fact that the Sidon flowed northward at this point in its course.
 The false notion that Jershon in verse 25 and the word "down" in verse 32 are topographically related is a flawed forced reading ("wrest" is the perjorative Book of Mormon term Alma 13:20, 41:1) as the 2016 panel of textual scholars confirmed.
 See the blog article "Textual Progress."